yamanoku/vuefes-japan-online-2022/pages/en.md

 Have we created an accessible component?
 That's very nice!

-But there is something more important than creating a component.
 But there is something more important than creating a component: making sure it works properly.

 So, let's do some testing and checking to make sure that the component we have created is really OK.